Faylixe/opsie-dev.github.io/docs/_posts/2022-10-11-deezer-gcn.md

 title  : "Google Cloud Next' 2022: How Deezer built a serverless media pipeline for self-produced content"
 ---

+Thanks to the collaboration with *Google Cloud teams* I presented at <ins>Google Cloud Next ‘22</ins> along side with
+<a href="https://www.linkedin.com/in/krisbraun" target="_blank">Kris Braun</a>, covering our <a href="https://cloud.google.com/workflows" target="_blank">Workflows</a>
-I'm speaking at Google Cloud Next ‘22 with Kris Braun, covering our Workflows usage at Deezer for building a serverless content delivery pipeline.
+usage at *Deezer* for building a serverless content delivery pipeline.
+Using <a href="https://cloud.google.com/workflows" target="_blank">Workflows</a>
+allowed us to implement video and audio media delivery with a high velocity, by automating every steps such as media encoding or metadata validation.
+The talk highlight every features provided by <a href="https://cloud.google.com/workflows" target="_blank">Workflows</a> solution as well as how we integrated it into our already existing serverless ecosytem.
 <!--more-->
 <p align="center">
     <iframe